Schuggy28/Assessment-Liezel-Matekane-0811/README.md

 Web:
-∙ Create the following test case: o Navigate to - http://www.way2automation.com/angularjs-protractor/webtables/ o Validate that you are on the User List Table o Click Add user o Add users with the following details:
+∙ Create the following test case: o Navigate to - http://www.way2automation.com/angularjs-protractor/webtables/ to Validate that you are on the User List Table o Click Add user o Add users with the following details: